OthersideAI/self-operating-computer/README.md

 #### Try LLaVa Hosted Through Ollama `-m llava`
 If you wish to experiment with the Self-Operating Computer Framework using LLaVA on your own machine, you can with Ollama!
-*Note: Ollama currently only supports MacOS and Linux.
-Windows now in Preview*

 First, install Ollama on your machine from https://ollama.ai/download.